davidiw/os-website/lab/lab5.md

 =============================

-In this lab, you will implement `spawn`, a library call Jthat loads and runs on-disk executables.
+In this lab, you will implement `spawn`, a library call that loads and runs on-disk executables.
 You will then flesh out your kernel and library operating system enough to run a shell on the console.